 Attendance is one area that the school monitors closely.
 Whilst many of our students have excellent attendance, some struggle to keep above the required 95% government target.
 As in previous years we would like to reiterate the following:

 - Please arrange all routine medical and dental appointments during half term or after 2.30pm.
 We do understand that hospital and orthodontic appointments are subject to availability.

-- If you child has a medical condition or other reason which may affect their attendance, please contact their form tutor, Transition Phase Leader or our Attendance Manager so that we can provide as much help and support as necessary.
+- If your child has a medical condition or other reason which may affect their attendance, please contact their form tutor, Year Lead or our Attendance Manager so that we can provide as much help and support as necessary.